The "144,000" and the Judgment Hour

 So getting back to the interpretation of the symbol of the "144,000", we must interpret this as representing all of the redeemed of the earth, or as John is shown that the interpretation of this symbol is the "innumerable multitude of every nation, kindred, tongue, and people".
 These are all those who are spiritual children of Abraham who, like Abraham, have been justified by faith in the imputed "righteousness that is by faith".

 Look what the apostle Paul says about who the real "Israel" of God is.
-True Israel whether Jew or Gentile are all who believe in Christ and are justified by God's unmerited grace through faith in His sinless life and atoning death.
+True Israel whether Jew or Gentile are all who believe in Christ and are justified by God's unmerited grace through faith in Christ's sinless life and atoning death on the cross.
 Thus Paul could say, "all Israel shall be saved".
 The "Israel" spoken of here is spiritual Israel whose hearts have been "circumcised" through faith in Christ and become partakers of the blessings of the Everlasting Covenant ratified by the blood of Christ.

 Here is Paul telling us who the real Israel is: